refinedev/refine/documentation/blog/2022-09-05-mui-button.md

 ### Text Button
 Text buttons are typically used for less visible actions, such as those found in dialogs and cards.
 Text buttons in cards help to keep the focus on the card content.

-Here’s a simple illustration of the MUI Text Button
+Here’s a simple illustration of the Material UI Text Button

 ```tsx
 <Button>Primary</Button>